Last updated on November 1, 2023

 In normal play, there are 36 possible combinations for the roll of two six-sided dice.
 If we exclude duplicate values, such as 1-3 and 3-1, there are 21 possible combinations for each turn of play.
 However, in the opening moves, this is reduced to 15 possible combinations as doubles are excluded.
 We use the standard 24-point notation system to explain the moves.

 During the opening move, there are no blots, so hitting is not an option.
 Your priorities, in order of importance, are to secure points, move down builders or escape the back checkers.
 Generally, the best opening moves focus on securing points, particularly the valuable home board points.
-Let’s take a look at each of the best opening moves separately.
+Let’s take a look at the 5 best opening rolls according to Deluxe Backgammon.

 The 3-1 opening roll is always played as 8/5, 6/5, which secures the 5-point.
 First-time players might be surprised that such a low roll is considered the best opening in backgammon, after all, it only advances the checkers 4 pips.
 If your opponent replies with a big double, suddenly you can find yourself well behind in the race.
 So why is the 3-1 opening roll considered the best?
 There are several strategic reasons why.